iionly/Elgg_1.8_identicon/identicon/README.txt

 Changelog:

+1.8.1

+- Code cleanup,
+- Made the Removal button on the avatar edit page working both with regular user avatars and identicon images (not showing the button in the latter case).

 1.8.0 (by iionly):

-- initial release for Elgg 1.8.
+- Initial release for Elgg 1.8.